-Info: Voltage settings that are set up in MPLAB® X IDE are not immediately applied to the board.
-The new voltage setting is applied to the board when the debugger is accessed in any way, like pushing the Refresh Debug Tool Status button in the project dashboard tab, or programming/reading program memory.
+Info: The voltage settings setup in MPLAB® X IDE are not immediately applied to the board.
+The new voltage setting is applied to the board when the debugger is accessed in any way, like pushing the Refresh Debug Tool Status button in the project dashboard tab or programming/reading program memory.

-Info: There is a simple option to adjust the target voltage with a drag-and-drop command text file to the board.
-This supports a set of common target voltages.
-See section 4.1.3.3 Special Commands for further details.
+Info: There is a simple option to adjust the target voltage with a drag-and-drop command text file to the board, which supports a set of common target voltages.
+See section 3.1.3.3 Special Commands for further details.